 Changes in study sites or investigators or additions must also be reported to the IRB.
 These requested changes involve sending a cover letter, revised application face page, and may involve revised research plans and consent documents.
-In the case of a change in the PI, the cover letter should be signed by the investigator who holds the approval.
-In addition, a letter signed by the "new" PI should also be provided that indicates the "new" accepts the role of PI and the responsibilities associated with that role.
+In the case of a change in the principal investigator, the letter should be signed by the investigator who holds the approval.

-3.12.2 Process for Conducting Amendment Requests
+3.12.2.
+Process for Conducting Continuing Review

 When reviewing project amendments, the IRB will assess all of the same criteria for approval that were evaluated during initial review.
-When an amendment is reviewed at the IRB meeting, at least one IRB member is provided with and reviews the complete protocol.
+At least one IRB member is provided with and reviews the complete protocol.
 The e-IRB process involves conversion of documents to PDFs for electronic review so that all documentation is also made available to all members of the IRB when the meeting agendas are posted.
 Information is made available to other IRB members who wish to review the project.
 The PI must submit the following materials to the HRPP office for continuing review:

-- 1. Cover letter outlining the amendment request including summary of changes associated with the amendment and the affect the amendment has on the study including affect to the risk to subjects, risk/benefit ratio, and risk management procedures. - 2.
-Revised application facesheet if there are changes to personnel, facilities or funding - 3.
-Revised Research Plan, if applicable

-- 4. Revised consent/assent forms, if applicable - 5.
-Additional information including updated Master Protocol, Investigator's Brochure, package insert, recruitment flyers, if applicable.
+- 5. Cover letter outlining the amendment request - 6.
+Revised facesheet if there are changes to personnel, facilities or funding - 7.
+Revised research plan, if applicable - 8.
+Revised consent forms, if applicable - 9.
+Additional information such as recruitment flyers, if applicable.

-The amendment request submission should contain sufficient information to permit determination of the current risk-benefit assessment based on study results.
-Special attention should be paid to determining whether new information or unanticipated risks were discovered.
+Annual Continuing Review Form and other materials on file or submitted by the investigator.
+The application should contain sufficient information permit determination of the current risk-benefit assessment based on study results.
+Special attention should be paid to determining whether new information or unanticipated risks were discovered since the previous IRB review.
 Any significant new findings that may relate to the subjects' willingness to continue participation should also be included.

-All necessary information relevant to the assessment of the project's risks and benefits to study participants will be reviewed by the assigned IRB primary reviewer, or Chair or designee in the case of an expedited review.
+All necessary information relevant to the assessment of the project's risks and benefits to study participants will be reviewed by the primary reviewer and an analyst assigned to the IRB committee.

-Based on its review of the above information, the full IRB determines for each approved research protocol whether the amendment is approved, requires modifications to secure approval, is suspended or disapproved (terminated) based on assessment of the amendment risks and benefits.
-The IRB may also require appropriate changes to the Research Plan and/or informed consent/assent forms content, frequency of continuing review, level of safety monitoring, and may determine whether the project requires verification from sources other than the investigator that no material changes have occurred since previous IRB review.
-The IRB will vote upon the recommendations made by the reviewers and will determine the frequency of review.
+Based on its review of the above information the IRB determines for each approved research protocol whether the research is re-approved, requires modifications to secure re-approval, is suspended or disapproved (terminated) based on assessment of the project's risks and benefits.
+The IRB may also require appropriate changes to the informed consent form content, frequency of continuing review, level of safety monitoring, and may determine whether the project requires verification from sources other than the investigator that no material changes have occurred since previous IRB review.
+The IRB will vote upon the recommendations made by the reviewers, and will determine the frequency of review.